Otus-DevOps-2023-03/gneginskiy_infra/README.md

 # gneginskiy_infra
 ### Homework for lecture #11: Ansible-2
-to run checks against the ansible scenario
+to run checks against the ansible scenario using "db" host only:
 >`ansible-playbook reddit_app.yml --check --limit db`

+to run every task marked with the `app-tag` tag:
+>`ansible-playbook reddit_app2.yml --tags app-tag`

+to run batch playbooks:
+>`ansible-playbook site.yml`

 ### Homework for lecture #10: Ansible-1
 Whereas Terraform is responsible for creating VMs and accompanying infrastructure,